ExpressionEngine/ExpressionEngine-User-Guide/source/modules/ip_to_nation/index.rst

 ****************

 Periodically, the IP address database for the IP to Nation module is updated from `maxmind.com <http://www.maxmind.com/>`_'s database.
+When this occurs, a note will be made in the :doc:`Change Log </changelog>`.
-When this occurs, a note will be made in the `Change Log <../../changelog.html>`_.
-To update your installation, simply make sure that you are running the latest version of ExpressionEngine, and visit the Modules > IP to Nation page in your Control Panel.
+To update your installation, simply make sure that you are running the latest version of ExpressionEngine, and visit the :menuselection:`Add- Ons --> Modules --> IP to Nation` page in your Control Panel.
 The update may take a few seconds; do not click any links or refresh the page while the auto-update is taking place.